Know before you go! Check out our Waiting Area Webcams.

 - When registering a vehicle, tags may be transferred from another vehicle provided the tags are not expired.

 - When registering a vehicle, the name of individual registering the vehicle, must be listed on the title.
 In the case of a Certificate of Origin (new vehicle) or Title (the purchase of a used vehicle) the CO/Title must be signed over to the owners before titling and registration can be accomplished.
 If there are multiple owners of the vehicle, all owners must be listed on the title/CO and any lien/leased paperwork.

-- If registering a vehicle with multiple owners, all owners must have a valid DC Driver License or non-driver ID.
+- If registering a vehicle with multiple owners, at least one owner must have a valid DC Driver License or non-driver ID.

-- There are special requirements for motorcycles and motorized bicycles which are imported from outside the United States.
+- There are special requirements for motorcycles and motor-driven cycles which are imported from outside the United States.